Repairing a Gumotex Seawave

 It’s understandable to worry that something like an inflatable boat is a bit of a liability when out in the middle of a deep lake, hairing down some white-water or when far out to sea.
 This is especially pertinent if your only experience is a beach toy made of a thin and stretchy PVC film.

-I’ve owned over a dozen inflatable boats and have only had one tiny thorn pinprick in the Incept, age-related fabric perforation on the ancient Semperit and a hole worn through carelessness in my Seawave.
+I’ve owned over a dozen inflatable boats and have only had one tiny thorn pinprick in the Incept, age-related fabric perforation on an ancient Semperit and a hole worn through careless transportation in my Seawave.

-It’s hard to think of anything puncturing my full Nitrilon Gumotex IKs or the old Grabner once on the actual water.
+Once on the actual water it’s hard to think of anything actually puncturing my full Nitrilon Gumotex IKs or the old Grabner.
 What more often happens is some kind of accidental wear or rubbing when not paddling or during transportation, like the trolley wheels which wore a hole in my Seawave, or the windy tree branch which rubbed (but did not puncture) my Grabner (left).
-I also snagged my packraft’s uninflated floor on submerged concrete once, and added protection to the outside and padding on the inside to stop that happening again.
+I also snagged my packraft’s uninflated floor on submerged concrete once, then added protection to the outside and padding on the inside to stop that happening again.

 I’ve also travelled with cheap slackrafts that have got ruined within minutes and punctured every other day.
 You do get what you pay for.
 So when it comes to glue I’ve learned that preparation and application are vital to getting a good repair: rough it up; wipe it down with solvent, apply the right glue to both surfaces, wait, then slap on the patch and press down hard with roller to achieve a long-lasting bond.
 More below.

 As explained here, broadly speaking IKs are made of either rubber- or PVC-coated fabrics.
 Rubber-based Hypalon, EDPM or Nitrilon is much less used now and most with the tubeless construction method.